Application

 • One of the 27 countries of the EU;

-• A country included in the EEA (EU + Norway, Iceland, Liechtenstein)
+• A country in the EEA (EU + Norway, Iceland, Liechtenstein)

 • Switzerland